 Brewery International AS is one of the country's leading companies for import of beer.
 Since the start of 1992 we have established and built some of the world's leading brands in the beverage category on the Norwegian market.
-The company also holds a significant position in the cider, RTD and energy drinks.
+The company also holds a significant position in the cider, RTD, soft drinks and energy drinks.

 We have spent months and years tasting and sampling through products to find the best to offer the Norwegian people.
 We have after all these years a product range that we are incredibly proud of.
 Here you will find products from many countries covering most beer with food combinations and concepts.

-Brewery International AS has been established in Sweden since 2005, and through collaborations with Premium Beer of Denmark we are Scandinavia's leading importer of beer.
+Brewery International AS has been established in Sweden since 2005 and in Finland in 2016, and through collaborations with Premium Beer of Denmark we are Scandinavia's leading importer of beer.
 We are working daily on expanding our assortment of beer and quality products.
 This makes satisfied customers, enjoying a richer selection of beer from many countries.

 A “pint” - No thanks!

 This term we hope will soon disappear and that we do not have to hear this when we're out at a bar, pub or restaurant to enjoy a beer.
 For it is just to enjoy a good beer, that is our mission.